 Keep in mind that TVPI is a derived metric in the model.
 Faster drawdowns and slower distributions extend the "duration" of NAV, allowing the IRR to work its compounding magic.
 In other words, for a given call rate, fund horizon, and IRR, a higher bow and lower yield will lead to a higher TVPI—a relationship that proves useful for calibrations in the next section.

-With data in hand, it’s time to calibrate the model.
 Given the relationship between variables, it is important to do this in a predefined sequence:

 Fund life, call rate, yield, IRR are independent parameters, making them a natural starting point for calibration: